-Here’s a project that will help you save on electricity from your dryer and eliminate the need for fabric softener.
-Wool dryer balls are simple to make and can cut your drying time by 25 to 50 percent by separating clothing and allowing warm air to circulate more evenly.
-By soaking up some of the moisture and circulating it as warm humid air, you’ll have less static and fewer wrinkles.
-You won’t need to purchase fabric softener, which is expensive, isn’t recommended for certain articles (towels, cloth diapers) because it reduces absorbency, can leave a film on your clothing and is made from chemicals that can irritate skin.
+Here’s a project that will help you save on electricity from your dryer and eliminate the need for fabric softener, which has harmful chemicals and perfumes.
+Fabric softener can be expensive, isn’t recommended for certain articles (towels, cloth diapers) because it reduces absorbency, and it canleave a film on your clothing or irritate your skin.
+Wool dryer balls are simple to make and can cut your drying time by 25 to 50 percent by separating clothing and allowing warm air to circulate more evenly (saving you money and reducing that annoying static shock!).
 Wool dryer balls are simple to make while you’re watching television, environmentally friendly and will last about five years.
+And if you use recycle wool (old unused yarn or deconstructed sweaters) you help the planet by keeping it from the landfill.

 For best results, use four to six wool dryer balls per load of laundry.
 To make these balls, use wool yarn, wool roving or a deconstructed old wool sweater or two.
 I use inexpensive wool yarn I find at craft stores using 40-percent-off coupons that come weekly in the newspaper.
 A skein of wool yarn will make two to three dryer balls, depending on the weight of the yarn and how large you make the ball.
 You can also use wool fabric scraps balled up on the inside and wrap the rest with wool yarn so you don’t have to use as much yarn.
 The most important thing to remember is to use 100 percent wool — no blends, no “superwash” wool, no machine-washable wool — otherwise your ball won’t felt and stay together.